Joe-Collins-1986/minesweeper/README.md

    <details>
       <summary style="font-weight:bold">Developer Goals</summary>
    <br>
-   As the developer I want to create a simple and engaging game that is easy to use and will result in users returning to the site.

    * Easy to use functionality.
       - **REVIEW - Simple intuitive inputs and easy to interpret content on the screen.
 Built without overcomplicating and game requirements.**